Table of Contents

 The efferents of the hypothalamus move through the tractus mammillotegementalis to the tegmentum of the mesencephalon, and from there they continue to the formatio reticularis.
 An additional efferent from the hypothalamus is moved through the fasciculus longitudinalis dorsalis to the parasympathetic nuclei of the brain stem.

-As part of the limbic system, the fibres of the fasciculus mammillothalamicus (bundle of Vicq d’Azyr) begin in the hypothalamus and reach the nucleus anterior thalami.
+As part of the limbic system, the fibers of the fasciculus mammillothalamicus (bundle of Vicq d’Azyr) begin in the hypothalamus and reach the nucleus anterior thalami.

 Furthermore, efferents to the hypophysis (see below) exist via the tractus supraopticahypophysialis and the tractus tuberohypophysialis.
-Together, the two are referred to as the tractus hypothalamohypophysialis.
+Together, the 2 are referred to as the tractus hypothalamohypophysialis.

 Structure of the hypophysis